-How I Picked the Best Stories for My Winning Harvard LLM Personal Statement: My Proven Method Explained
+How I Picked the Best Stories for My Harvard LL.M.
+Personal Statement: Proven Method Explained

-Throughout the blog post, I'll be making references to the personal statement I submitted to Harvard (part 'b') - you can access the full text here.
+Throughout the post, I'll be making references to the LL.M. personal statement Part B - you can access the full text here.

 I like using quotes.
-That's something that I do a lot in my writing, both academic and personal.
-I use them to support the statements I make.
+It's something I do a lot in my writing, both academic and personal.
+I use quotes to support the statements I make.

-For instance, I started my personal statement for Harvard with a quote by Professor Heineman from the Harvard Center on the Legal Profession.
-The quote read:
+For instance, I started my Harvard LL.M. personal statement Part B with a quote by Professor Heineman from the Harvard Center on the Legal Profession, which read as follows:

 ‘A way to live a such life of values is to provide leadership, not advice’.

-I used it not only because it reflected the way I saw my role as a lawyer but, more importantly, because it introduced my main argument.
-The main argument of the essay was that all too often, lawyers were acting as mere advisors to decision-makers rather than decision-makers themselves, and I had a strategy to change that in my own life by using my LLM degree.
+I used it not only because it reflected the way I saw my role as a lawyer but, more importantly, because it introduced the main argument of my LL.M. personal statement.
+The main argument was that all too often, lawyers were acting as mere advisors to decision-makers rather than decision-makers themselves, and I had a plan to change that in my own life by using my Harvard LL.M. degree.
 Hence, my application to Harvard.

-I also used a second quote (in the middle of the essay) from Felix Frankfurter, a former US Supreme Court judge, to support this message:
+I also used a quote from Felix Frankfurter, a former U.S. Supreme Court judge, to support this message:

 ‘Law is what the lawyers are.
 And the law and lawyers are what the law schools make them’ (Letter to Mr. Rosenwald – May 13, 1927).

-In hindsight, I think the second quote was not necessary, and I could have done without it.
-My rule of thumb for personal statements is that one quote per essay is enough.
+In hindsight, I think the second quote was unnecessary, and I could have done without it.
+My rule of thumb for LL.M. personal statements is that one quote per essay is enough.
 Otherwise it becomes too crowded.

 I see a lot of people use quotes differently.
-Often, it's thrown as an epigraph to the essay without further effort to connect it to the core message.
+Often, it's thrown as an epigraph to the LL.M. personal statement without further effort to connect it to the core message.
 Don't do that.

 If you decide to use a quote, be careful.
 It has to be integrated into your essay.
 Use it as a shorthand for your core message, to reinforce your own thoughts.
 Otherwise it looks like you are hiding behind someone else's words and don't have anything of your own to say.

-At the time of writing the master’s applications, I was doing a book club.
-One of the books we read was Eric Berne’s Games People Play.
-We talked a lot about the scripts and scenarios that people internalize, including due to trauma.
+At the time of writing the LL.M. applications, I was doing a book club.
+One of the books we read there was Eric Berne’s Games People Play, which is part of a field in psychology called transactional analysis.
+In the book club, we talked a lot about the scripts and scenarios that people internalize, including due to trauma.

 We also discussed the fairy tales and children’s books that influenced us and possibly gave an unconscious script to follow later in life.
 When I analyzed my influences, I saw that one of mine was Pollyanna.

-When I brought it up during a book club meeting, our moderator suggested that maybe, when I was little, the Pollyanna script was necessary for survival.
-As an adult, however, I didn’t have to follow it anymore.
+I brought it up during a book club meeting, and our moderator suggested that maybe, when I was little, the Pollyanna script was necessary for my survival.
+But as an adult I didn’t have to follow it anymore.

 Her words stayed with me.
-I found them liberating and started thinking of how I could devise my own scripts and, more importantly, identify the ways in which I have already done that.
-That's how I came to this development arc that I discuss in the essay – from playing a glad game to obtaining agency in this world, realizing that it has played out in my life both in and outside of the law.
+I found them liberating and started thinking of how I could devise my own scripts and, more importantly, identify the ways in which I have already done that and course correct.
+That's how I came up with the development arc I discuss in my Harvard LL.M. personal statement, from playing the glad game to obtaining agency in this world and realizing how it has played out in my life both in and outside of law.
 I decided to make it the main theme of the essay.

-On a side note, I asked an American to give feedback on the essay, and he suggested removing the reference to Pollyanna because, he said, it'd be a cliché.
-I felt so offended.
-It’d be a cliché if I were an American.
+On a side note, I asked an American to give feedback on my LL.M. personal statement, and he suggested removing the reference to Pollyanna.
+He said it's such a common reference it'd be a cliché.
+I felt really offended by that suggestion.
+In my view that it’d be a cliché if I were an American.
 But I’m not.
 I have a completely different cultural background, and I didn't grow up with American references.
-I learned them as a sign of appreciation of another culture.
-Using the Pollyanna reference was describing one of the most formative experiences in my life through a metaphor that an American reader would understand and relate to.
+I learned them as a sign of appreciation of another culture, and using the Pollyanna reference helped me describe one of the most formative experiences in my life through a metaphor that an American reader could understand and relate to.
 I left it in, and it worked out.

-The whole reason I started thinking about the relationship between the law and leadership at all was that references to leadership in the examples of personal statements I read were ubiquitous.
-On this basis, I concluded that if I were applying to the US, it was essential to address my leadership potential.
+The whole reason I started thinking about the relationship between the law and leadership at all was that references to leadership in the examples of the U.S.-style personal statements I read were ubiquitous.
+On this basis, I concluded that if I were applying to the U.S., it was essential to address my leadership potential.

 I had zero positive examples of leadership growing up.
-I also was under heavy, heavy weight of the cultural narrative that you should keep yourself small and focus on doing good small things that you can attend to.
+I was also under heavy, heavy weight of the cultural narrative that you should keep yourself small and focus on doing good small things that you can attend to.
 This narrative is really widespread in the Russian culture.
-I believe the reason for it is that for centuries, people were severely punished for standing out.
-Since leadership is, by definition, about standing out, people who tried to be leaders in the western sense of the word simply did not survive.
+The reason is that for centuries, people were systemically severely punished for standing out.
+Since leadership is, by definition, about standing out, people who tried to be leaders in the Western sense of the word simply did not survive.
 They were forced out or eliminated.
-So the association with leadership that I internalized the most growing up was that it's a survival risk for you and it doesn't help anyone else anyway.
+So the association with leadership I internalized growing up was that being a leader either meant being corrupt or was a survival risk and never helped anyone anyway.

-To be able to write an essay that not only spoke to the American mindset of leadership but also felt authentic to me, I had to reinstall and upgrade a huge part of my mental operating system.
+To be able to write an LL.M. personal statement that not only spoke to the American mindset of leadership but also felt authentic to me, I had to reinstall and restructure a huge part of my mental operating system.

 One of the ways I did that was to look through various speeches, especially commencement speeches and speeches by deans of American law schools.
-I paid attention to what resonated with me, and made notes (I kept a swipe file for that).
-That’s how Prof. Heineman came up and his 2006 speech at Yale.
+I paid attention to what resonated with me, made notes, and kept a swipe file of my favorite quotes.
+That’s how Prof. Heineman came up and his 2006 speech at Yale (here is an adapted version).

-I hindsight, I think I took it too seriously.
-I don't think that you absolutely have to talk address the leadership component when applying to the US law schools.
-However, if you find a way to speak to it - while focusing on your background - it can strengthen your application.
+I hindsight, I took it too seriously.
+I don't think you absolutely have to address the leadership component when applying to the U.S. law schools.
+However, if you do find a way to speak to it - while focusing on your background - it can strengthen your LL.M. application.

-If you are struggling with leadership, here is a definition that helped me tremendously.
+If you are struggling with the theme of leadership, here is a definition that helped me a lot:

 Leadership is about 'occasions when you have directed the outcome of a project or part of a project or have been responsible for coordinating or motivating others.

-This is from a book by A.V.
+It's from a book by A.V.
 Gordon, MBA Admissions Strategy, and it really changed the way I thought about leadership and my ability to become a leader.
-I used to think that it had to be about grandiose things, and this definition made leadership so much more accessible.
+I used to think leadership had to be about grandiose things, or it didn't count, and this definition made leadership so much more accessible.

-One of the most damaging things you can do for your application is to include everything that happened in your life.
-It may sound quite impossible but I've seen people try.
+One of the most damaging things you can do for your LL.M. personal statement is to include everything that happened in your life.
+Ever.
+It may sound impossible but I've seen people try.

-It’s not going to get you admitted.
+Discussing your entire life not going to get you admitted to a prestigious LL.M. program.
 It'll dilute your message and weaken your essay.
-It’ll also show that you are incapable of choosing what's important and what is not.
+It’ll also show the admissions committee that you are incapable of choosing what's important and what's not.

-Choosing to leave some of the stories out of your essay does not mean they are not valuable.
+Choosing to leave some of the stories out of your personal statement does not mean these stories are not valuable.
 It means they are not driving your argument forward.

-The good news is, after all the brainstorming you’ve done (if you used the technique I suggest) you'll have plenty of material to use later.
-You’ll probably have to write more cover letters and applications for various things you’ll want to do in your life – and now you have the material to do so.
+The good news is, after all the brainstorming you’ve done (if you used the technique I suggest) you'll have plenty of material to use.
+You’ll probably have to write more cover letters and scholarship applications for all the various things you’ll want to do in your life – and now you'll have the material to do so.

-This is one of the reasons I insist on doing thorough brainstorming and ideation for your essays.
-Nothing is ever wasted (I means, unless you waste it)
+I's one of the reasons I insist on doing thorough brainstorming and ideation for your essays.
+Nothing is ever wasted.

-As I talk about the stories I didn’t use in my Harvard essay, I highlight the reasons for not including them and point out how I used them in my later applications.
+As I talk about the stories I didn’t use in my Harvard LL.M. personal statement Part B, I highlight the reasons for not including them and point out how I used them in my later applications.

 Higher School of Economics – National Research University, Moscow, Russia